Below is our freedom of information statement.

 - Standards; and

-The Rating Book is made available to the public by the Corporation under s.69(a)(3) Water Agencies Powers Act 1984.
+The Rating Book is made available to the public by the Corporation under the Water Services (Water Corporations Charges) Regulations 2014.

 The Corporation holds the following information that is not available to the public: